-Several things indicate that it’s time to replace your old furnace with a new energy-efficient system, including abrupt temperature swings, high operating expenses, and loud noises.
+Several things indicate that it’s time to replace your old furnace with a new energy-efficient system.
+The signs include abrupt temperature swings, high operating expenses, and loud noises.
 Call a qualified HVAC system repair expert in Arlington, VA in your region to discuss the newest energy-efficient furnaces in the market when you need to make a good decision regarding a furnace replacement.

 It is vital to establish a secure and pleasant atmosphere at home, whether for scorching summer, rainy days, or snowstorms in the winter.
 However, if your present gas furnace isn’t keeping you warm this winter, it may be time to replace it.
 How to know if your furnace needs replacement?
 To be sure of that, use the following checklist: